 Trauma is defined as a “deeply distressing or disturbing experience”.
 We can probably all agree that COVID-19 has been deeply distressing.
 For some, that distress has manifested as illness or death of a loved one.
 For others, it has manifested as job loss and financial insecurity.
 For still others, it has manifested as feelings of powerlessness.
 One viral post circulating social media talks about how we are not in the same boat, but we are in the same storm.
 This might be one of the most useful observations out there.
 Our response to trauma will vary widely.
 Some people will have the tools and resources to remain largely unaffected.
 Others will not.

 This is a particularly difficult time for people with a history of trauma, which means that people with substance use disorder are disproportionately affected.
 According to the International Society for Traumatic Stress Studies, “Research demonstrates a strong link between exposure to traumatic events and substance use problems…People with alcohol or drug use problems are more likely to experience traumatic events than those without these problems.
+It can be difficult to know how to manage stress in recovery.
 Many people find themselves in a vicious cycle in which exposure to traumatic events produces increased alcohol and drug use, which produces new traumatic event experiences, which leads to even worse substance use, and so forth.
 Just as traumatic events and substance use often occur together, so do trauma-related disorders and substance use disorders”.

 There are many articles (and even more people) propagating advice about how to “make use” of this traumatic time.
 All the unsolicited advice may trigger feelings of shame or frustration, and invalidate your experience.
 If you are finding it hard to get out of bed in the morning or struggling to be productive, that’s normal.
 You are not alone.
 You don’t have to write a novel or learn a new language.
 On the other side of the coin, if you are finding yourself busier than ever, that’s also okay.
 There is no wrong way to respond…only a myriad of human ways to respond.